harness/developer-hub/docs/platform/get-started/subscriptions.md

 #### Service Reliability Management (SRM)

 **Services** SRM helps manage SLOs/SLIs for various services in a R&D organization.
 A Service is an independent unit of software you track & manage through Harness SRM.
 This will typically map to

 - a service in Kubernetes
-- a containerized service on acloud (such as AWS ECS or Azure ACS or Google Container Engine)
+- a containerized service on a cloud (such as AWS ECS or Azure ACS or Google Container Engine)
 - a VM in the traditional VM-based apps
 - 6 serverless functions in serverless environments